 “Yup, this is Lyle.
 How you doing after the lengthy interrogation on our way home tonight?”

-“No problema.
+“No hay problema.
 At least she didn’t ask you any embarrassing questions with me there.”

 “Embarrassing questions?
 What kind of embarrassing questions would she ask me?”

-“Oh, like are there a lot of cute guys at Las Lomas High School, are the guys on the swim team sexy looking in those skimpy little all-revealing swim suits, did you find any nice gay guys to ask if they’d go out on a date with you, did you sign up for the GSA club — those kinds of embarrassing questions.”
+“Like, are there a lot of cute guys at Las Lomas High, are the guys on the swim team sexy looking in those skimpy little all-revealing swim suits, did you find any nice gay guys to ask if they’d go out on a date with you, did you sign up for the GSA club — those kinds of embarrassing questions.”

 Lyle was laughing so hard it took him a few seconds to recover.